zer01ike/HoleFilling/README.md

 Need to be done

 ## step 5
 initial Filling contains two method, filling small holes just to using Laplace equation to fill.
-Fill large hole is using author's previous work( :sob: **I Don't reproduce this work **)
+Fill large hole is using author's previous work( :sob: **I don't reproduce this work**)

 ## step 6
 Texture refinement need to be done